 It’s hard to attribute a specific mosquito bite to the virus but based on the lifespan of dengue and my travel itinerary, I’m 100% certain that I got dengue while I was in the very popular tourist destination of Playa del Carmen in Mexico.
 Please don’t freak out if you are planning to visit.
-I’ve visited Playa del Carmen several times and was just fine.
+I’ve visited Playa del Carmen in Yucatan Peninsula several times and was just fine, as well as exploring the northern Yucatan State.
 I have some dengue prevention tips below if you’re reading this before you travel.

 You might also be interested to read about the 10 OTHER times travel made me sick.

 Below, I’ll give you some a walk through to what dengue fever was like for me.
 But first, here are my tips for what to do if you get dengue when you travel.

 How to deal with dengue fever when you travel

 In this post I’m going to give you some practical tips for what to do it you get dengue fever (or are worried about getting dengue fever) when you travel.
 There is every chance that you are reading this before you have had a dengue fever diagnosis so there are some tips in here for you too.
 My first points being: don’t panic.
 There may not be a treatment but that doesn’t mean it will kill you – hey, I’m writing this just a few weeks after I had dengue fever.

 Note: I’m a travel blogger, not a doctor.
 What’s in this post is a blend of what I’ve learned while extensively researching dengue fever while I was suffering with the illness.
 And some extra research I’ve done writing this post.
 I’m not an expert so always go with your doctor’s advice, not some random on the internet (but you knew that already, right?)

 Here’s my tips for what to do if you get dengue fever when you travel.